 If you are in a position that would interest cops, you should be on guard for those poking around.
 For example, if you are taking part in a protest or at a political event, there could easily be undercover cops in your midst.

-These cops aren’t simply going to blend in but will also be looking for information.
-Pay attention to the comments made and the questions asked and always use discretion.
+These cops aren’t simply going to blend in and do nothing – they will be looking for information.
+Pay attention to the comments made and the questions asked, and always use discretion.

 4. Physical Appearance is Off